ufsit/ufsit-portal/README.md

 Note that this provided file assumes you are using the default `root` user without a password and with a database name of `ufsit_portal`.
 This may be different depending on your MySQL setup.

-We must also create a file to store the Amazon S3 credentials to tell the webapp how to communicate with AWS.
-Here is an example file
+We must also create the `aws.json` file to store the Amazon S3 credentials to tell the webapp how to communicate with AWS.
+Here are the blank credentials for now, but you will need a set of working credentials for testing purposes.

 ```json
 {